HackYourFuture/Assignments/1-JavaScript/Week2/README.md

-# Homework Javascript Week 2
+# Assignment Javascript Week 2

-The homework for this week can be found in the `homework` folder.
+The assignment for this week can be found in the `assignment` folder.

 ## Exercises

-Starter code for all exercises is located in the `homework` folder.
+Starter code for all exercises is located in the `assignment` folder.
 Modify the starter code so that the requirements of the exercise are met.
 At the bottom of some of the exercise files you will see a code snippet similar to:

 ```js
 // !
 Do not change or remove the code below